Follow-up with Your Patients Sooner

 If you are not using HRM and are using an OntarioMD-certified EMR, please contact OntarioMD at firstname.lastname@example.org to sign up for HRM.
 Once you've signed up to receive reports from HRM, you are positioned to take advantage of eNotifications as well.

 Answers to frequently asked questions about eNotifications can be found on the HRM Frequently Asked Questions page.

 View the list of sites sending eNotifications on the Sending Facilities page .

 Health care providers need timely communication and the ability to share relevant clinical information.
 Better communication and care coordination between a hospital and family physician, especially about the hospital visits of complex care patients, enables faster and safer follow-up treatment.

-To help achieve this goal for health care providers, East Toronto Health Link (ETHeL), Toronto Central LHIN, Toronto East General Hospital (TEGH), OntarioMD and the Health Shared Services Ontario (HSSO) examined the feasibility of sending eNotifications.
-TEGH was the first hospital to pilot eNotifications in April 2014 and is sending eNotifications to family physicians connected to HRM during the pilot.
+To help achieve this goal for health care providers, East Toronto Health Link (ETHeL), Toronto Central LHIN, Michael Garron Hospital (formerly Toronto East General Hospital), OntarioMD and the Ontario Health's Shared Services (formerly Health Shared Services Ontario) examined the feasibility of sending eNotifications.
+Michael Garron Hospital was the first hospital to pilot eNotifications in April 2014 and is sending eNotifications to physicians connected to HRM.

-TEGH's pilot on eNotifications was recognized as a Leading Practice by Accreditation Canada due to its effectiveness in improving the coordination of care.
+Michael Garron Hospital's pilot on eNotifications was recognized as a Leading Practice by Accreditation Canada due to its effectiveness in improving communication and patient safety.